pradipmudi/ajiranet/README.md

 Add devices :
 -----
-* Data to be sent from POSTMAN via POST request :
+*Data to be sent from POSTMAN via POST request :
+--
+*Input Sent :
 CREATE /devices
 content-type : application/json
 {"type" : "COMPUTER", "name" : "A1"}

+*Output:
+{"msg": "Successfully added A1"}

 Add Connections :
 ----
-* Data to be sent from POSTMAN via POST request :
+*Data to be sent from POSTMAN via POST request :
+--
+*Input Sent :
 CREATE /connections
 content-type : application/json
 {"source" : "A1", "targets" : ["A2", "A3"]}

+*Output:
+{"msg": "Successfully connected"}

 Fetch Devices :
 ---
-* Data to be sent from POSTMAN via POST request :
+*Data to be sent from POSTMAN via POST request :
+--
+*Input Sent :
 FETCH /devices

+*Output
+{
+"devices":[
+{
+"type":"COMPUTER",
+"name":"A1"
+}
+]
+}

 Fetch Routes :
 ---
-* Data to be sent from POSTMAN via POST request :
+*Data to be sent from POSTMAN via POST request :
+--
+*Input Sent :
 FETCH /info-routes?from=A1&to=A4

+*Output :
+{"msg": "Route is A1->A1}

 Modify Signal Strength :
 ---
-* Data to be sent from POSTMAN via POST request :
+*Data to be sent from POSTMAN via POST request :
+--
+*Input Sent :
 MODIFY /devices/A1/strength
 content-type : application/json
 {"value": 2}

+*Output :
+{"msg": "Successfully defined strength"}

+*Input Sent :
+MODIFY /devices/A1/strength
+content-type : application/json
+{"value": -2}

+*Output :
+{"msg": "Negative Signal strenth cannot be assigned"}